vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

     2. Close the quarantined laptops, and seal the screen shut with a tamper-resistant seal.
     3. Store the hardware somewhere where it is unlikely to be used by accident.
-12. Timing

-        It is crucial that only a small amount of time goes by (e.g. a few days) between the execution of the Key Generation Protocol and the Multisig Account Creation Protocol.
+12. It's crucial that only a small amount of time goes by (e.g. a few days) between the execution of the Key Generation Protocol and the Multisig Account Creation Protocol.
 Each of the signatory's
     <span class="danger">Cold Storage Information Packet</span> will go into
     long-term storage after the Multisig Account Creation Protocol is executed.